Information about the QR codes and what do do if you find one that doesn't work is here http://www.climatemodellingprimer.net/primer4e

 This Climate Modelling Primer web site facilitates communication among users of “The Primer” and from them to us (the writers).
 The 4th edition of "The Climate Modelling Primer" should start shipping in April [14.Feb update: some pre-publication copies have just arrived with us].
-New features of the latest edition include direct links to movies from an internet capable smartphone and we're putting together the finishing touches to this feature right now.
-Watch this space.
+New features of the latest edition include direct links to movies from an internet capable smartphone.

 Australia’s record hot year is part of a global, longer-term trend.
 Over the past century, the Earth’s climate has warmed and continues to warm.